Krylovo, Kaliningrad Oblast: Administrative and municipal status

 Within the framework of municipal divisions, since 5 May 2015, the territories of the town of district significance of Pravdinsk, including Krylovo, the urban-type settlement of district significance of Zheleznodorozhny, and of two rural okrugs of Pravdinsky District are incorporated as Pravdinsky Urban Okrug.
 Before that, the town of district significance was incorporated within Pravdinsky Municipal District as Pravdinskoye Urban Settlement.

 Transport

 Regional road 27A-028 (ex A 196) coming from Kaliningrad and regional road 27A-042 (ex A 197) coming from Bolshakovo via Chernyakhovsk meet in Krylovo and end at the border with Poland.

 Before 1945, Nordenburg was a railway station on the Königsberg (Kaliningrad)–Löwenhagen (Komsomolsk)–Gerdauen (Zheleznodorozhny)–Angerburg (Węgorzewo) railway.
 In addition, two small railway lines ended in Nordenburg: the line (Insterburg (Chernyakhovsk)–) Warnaschel–Nordenburg of the Insterburg small railways and the line (Rastenburg (Kętrzyn)–) Barten (Barciany)–Nordenburg of the Rastenburg small railways.
 Rail transport no longer exists in Krylovo.

 The water tower at the train station was renovated in 2020.

+Demographics

+Distribution of the population by ethnicity according to the 2021 census: